tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - expansion didn't derive from pre-existing TIL clones but rather from novel clonotypes not previously observed in the same tumor (clonal replacement)
  - pre-existing tumor-specific T cells may have limited reinvigoration capacity due to chronic activation/exhaustion (epigenetic remodeling); the T cell response to checkpoint blockade derives from a distinct repertoire of T cell clones that may have just recently entered the tumor
  - **novel T cell clones could derive from lymphoid organs or rare unexpanded clones within TME/tumor periphery that weren't exhausted**
+# Comparative analyses of CDR3 regions in paired human αβ CD8 T cells
+ - CDR3 length among paired αβ TCRs had a fairly narrow distribution due to random assortment of CDR3 length in alpha and beta chains
+ - nucleotide deletions among CDR3 regions were positively correlated with insertions in both α and β TCRs
+ - CDR3 loops of both α and β chains contained an abundance of charged/polar residues and the CDR3 base regions contained a conserved motif
+ - the occurrence of Gly was CDR3 length‐ and position‐dependent in both chains, whereas the frequency of Ser at positions 106 and 107 was positively correlated with CDR3 length in TCR β
+ - the amino acids in CDR3 loop regions were significantly different between TCR α and β, which suggests a distinct role for each chain in the recognition of antigen–MHC complexes
+ - **see length-dependent increase in glycine usage, may confer cross-reactivity with glycine's small size**
 # Co-regulation of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection
  - co-expression of multiple distinct inhibitory receptors associated with greater T cell exhaustion and more severe infection (in context of chronic infection causing T cell exhaustion)
  - blockade of T cell inhibitory receptors PD-1, LAG-3 reinvigorate T cells